mekline/ClipboardHeadbop/Script - ClipboadHeadbop.md

 As of 5/18: Do Baseline condition (no novel verbs) for several subjects to make sure paradigm is stable.

-Welcome kid & family, sign consent forms, *camera on*, get settled
+Welcome kid & family, sign consent forms, write kid's name down, show it to the camera, get settled

 Give slip of paper to give to the parents, and tell them there's a quick instruction sheet for them about the experiment (see bottom). *Go over it verbally as well!!!*

 #### Warmup

-Note: Turn camera on at the beginning of the play/warmup - differences here have sometimes mattered for sorting out how to get the kids happy & interested.
+Note: Turn camera on at the beginning of the play/warmup!! - differences here have sometimes mattered for sorting out how to get the kids happy & interested.

 Warmup options: